yrsf/incubator/sdpclientassembly/README.md

 ## Install

-With gradle plugin *txm-sc-assembly*, the task *install* assembles the modules that are with configuration *smartClientRuntime* into various setup types of installation.
+With gradle plugin [txm-sc-assembly](#txm-sc-assembly), the task *install* assembles the modules that are with configuration *smartClientRuntime* into various setup types of installation.

 ```bash
 -- sdpworkspace